Data-Science-Community-SRM/Hand-Written-Digit-Classification-Recognition/README.md

 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](https://github.com/Data-Science-Community-SRM/Hand-Written-Digit-Classification-Recognition/blob/master/README.md)
   [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=flat-square&logo=appveyor)](https://data-science-community-srm.github.io/Hand-Written-Digit-Classification-Recognition/index.html)

+	A Multi Layer Perceptron is a feedforward neural network, which means that the data is transmitted from the input layer to the output layer in the forward direction.
+ A perceptron is a single neuron model that was a precursor to larger neural networks.
+The Perceptron consists of an input layer and an output layer which are fully connected.
+MLPs have the same input and output layers but may have multiple hidden layers in between them.

 	The MNIST dataset is an acronym that stands for the Modified National Institute of Standards and Technology dataset.It is a dataset of 70,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.In this project we have used it to classify a given image of a handwritten digit drawn on a canvas into one of 10 classes representing integer values from 0 to 9, inclusively.

 ## Data preprocessing steps:
 - [ ] Splitting the data into training, testing and validation sets.